jfwberg/lightweight-rest-util/README.md

 // If you want to remove a header set the value to null
 // Customer headers will override default headers setHeader(String key, String value)

+// Method to set a mockResponseIdentifier so you can specify what utl.Mck instance is returned
+// This is option for Apex testing and required when you work with multiple calls in the same logic
+// Match mockResponseIdentifier in the utl.Mck.addResponse(mockResponseIdentifier,200,payload)
+setMockResponseIdentifier(String mockResponseIdentifier)

 // Sets the X-PrettyPrint header to value to '1' or '0'
 // Should be turned off in production, but can be used for